Organizations that are focused on their security may consider several security assessments. But what is a penetration test and why do you need one?

 CME.
-This exploitation tool helps to automate assessing the security of large active directory network.
+This exploitation tool helps to automate assessing the security of a large active directory network.

 PowerSploit.
 It’s a set of modules to be used for assessments.

 Immunity Inc.-Debugger.
-This tool is use by security experts to write exploits, analyze malware and a lot more features.
+This tool is used by security experts to write exploits, analyze malware and a lot more features.

 THC-Hydra.
 A network log-in cracker, the tool holds several details to allow users to get started.